 To witness the stark beauty of Ladakh, one has to travel there to see it first hand.
-Ladakh has become a desirable destination, and travelers are thronging in hordes to enjoy the natural beauty of the cold desert.
-It has become a perfect destination to have a rejuvenating vacation during India’s hot summer.
+Therefore, Ladakh has become a desirable destination, and travellers are thronging hordes to enjoy the natural beauty of the cold desert.
+Moreover, it has become a perfect destination to have a rejuvenating vacation during India’s hot summer.
 If these reasons are not enough to get you on your feet, here are a few more reasons that a trip to Ladakh can be an experience of a lifetime.

 You need to know where Ladakh is first and foremost.
 This hot travel destination is mesmerizing visitors with its natural beauty.
 It is located north of the Great Himalayan Range, and the Karakoram range is in its north.
 Now that your mind is racing, here are some reasons why Ladakh should be considered as your next destination to travel.

 Ladakh is a paradise for adventure seekers, both novices and experienced ones.
 Adventure seekers from all corners of the planet to get their adrenaline fix.
 Ladakh is also considered an ideal destination for both amateur and experienced mountaineers as well.
 Many trekking routes cater to beginners to the more serious adventurers.
 The adventurers get to experience the warm hospitality along with the natural beauty of both the Himalayan and Karakoram ranges.
 There are several remote high altitude plateaus if you want to beat the crowded trekking trails.
 You can go n a hike for several hours up to 30 or more days of extended trekking.
 Some of the popular trekking routes are The Sham Trek, Markha Valley, Spitok to Stok, and the longer and less crowded ones are in the Changtang and Zanskar regions of Ladakh.